Top 10 cruising and sailing holidays

 Flotilla sailing enables relatively inexperienced sailors to enjoy skippering their own yacht in the Med, hopping between islands and mainland ports of call, yet under the watchful eye of lead boat.

 Watch the French countryside slide by on a luxury barge cruise as you indulge in gourmet cuisine served on deck.
-The barges are intimate – sleeping between 4 and 20 people – and there is a wide range of destinations including Provence, Gascony, Burgundy and the Canal du Midi.
+The barges are intimate – sleeping between 4 and 20 people – and there is a wide range of destinations including Bordeaux, Gascony, Burgundy and the Canal du Midi.
 The price includes all meals, fine wines, shore excursions and an open bar.

 Set sail on the ultimate sailing adventure around the deserted islands of the Indonesian archipelago on board Tiger Blue, a 34-metre yacht.
 The crew can arrange diving, picnics on deserted beaches, a visit to see the Komodo dragons and a volcano hike.